SumoLogic/sumologic-documentation/docs/get-started/training-certification.md

 * Attend one of the free [certification sessions (Cert Jams)](https://www.sumologic.com/learn/training/sumo-jams/) we host year-round globally.
 -->

-Self-paced option:
+#### Self-paced options

-* Learn on your own time, at your own pace, at no cost to you.
+* **Flexible Learning**.
+Learn on your own time, at your own pace, at no cost to you.
-* Self-Paced courses, lesson recordings, and labs are accessible in Sumo Logic.
-Once you understand the materials in the lesson recordings and have conducted the labs, you should be ready for the exam.
+* **Resources**.
+Access self-paced courses, lesson recordings, and labs in Sumo Logic.
+Once you understand the materials in the lesson recordings and have completed the labs, you should be ready for the exam.

 <!--
 * Lesson recordings and labs are accessible in Sumo Logic using the certification page as indicated in the image below.